cfilipp2/ComputerVision/README.md

 # Argus

-`Argus.py` is a Python script for processing `.xyz` microscopy data.
+`Argus.py` is a Python script for processing `.xyz` C-AFM data.
-It detects point and extended defects and generates plots.
+It detects point and extended defects.

 ---